 Alexander Pincus is an architect and principal in the design and development company PINCUS A+D.

 Alexander Pincus is an architect and educator.
-He is the founding principal in the design and development company PINCUS A+D.
+He is the founding principal in the design office PINCUS A+D.

 Until 2013, Pincus led Bureau V, a New York City–based architecture firm that he co-founded in 2007.
 Its projects included the Original Music Workshop, a classical and experimental music concert hall in Williamsburg, Brooklyn; Eye to Eye, a sound installation at the Guggenheim Museum; and Abacus, a theatrical performance space at the Whitney Museum.